William Ryves: Family and early career

 He was born in 1570, the sixth son of John Ryves (1532–1587) of Damory Court, near Blandford, Dorset, and Elizabeth Marvyn (died 1609), daughter of Sir John Marvyn of Fonthill Gifford and his first wife Jane Baskerville of Sherborne.
 He belonged to a gifted family: one of his brothers, Sir Thomas Ryves, was considered to be the leading expert on ecclesiastical and Admiralty law of his time, and another brother George Ryves was Warden of New College, Oxford.
 Dr. Bruno Ryves, royal chaplain and later Dean of Windsor, was his first cousin, and Sir John Davies, whom William replaced as Irish Attorney General, was a close connection by marriage (his wife being a great-granddaughter of Sir John Marvyn).
-The extended family circle also included a senior Irish judge of English birth, Sir Robert Napier, the Chief Baron of the Irish Exchequer, whose daughter Anne was the first wife of William's eldest brother Sir John Ryves.
+The extended family circle also included another senior Irish judge of English birth, Sir Robert Napier, the Chief Baron of the Irish Exchequer, whose daughter Anne was the first wife of William's eldest brother Sir John Ryves.